 Our daily Bible studies use Purposeful Design Bible textbooks.
 Students engage in weekly scripture memorization, learning about Jesus, and how to apply Biblical truths to their own lives.

 A weekly chapel is held each Wednesday.
-Guests from supporting area church bodies rotate leading the chapel.
+Leaders from the supporting area church bodies rotate as speakers at the chapel.